 Jacob Leibenluft, a research fellow at NYU Law’s Institute for Corporate Governance & Finance and a senior fellow at the Center for American Progress, has been named counselor to the secretary at the US Department of the Treasury.
 Between 2011 and 2016, he served in the White House in positions that included deputy director of the National Economic Council and deputy assisant to the President for economic policy.

-Margaret Lemos ’01, the Robert G. Seaks LL.B. ’34 Professor of Law at Duke Law School, has been named to the Presidential Commission on the Supreme Court of the United States.
+Margaret Lemos ’01, the Robert G. Seaks LL.B. ’34 Professor of Law at Duke Law School, serves on the Presidential Commission on the Supreme Court of the United States.
 A former law clerk to Justice John Paul Stevens and a former Furman academic fellow, Lemos is senior associate dean for faculty and research and faculty co-advisor for the Bolch Judicial Institute at Duke Law School.

-Emily Loeb ’09, a partner at Jenner & Block, will serve in the US Justice Department as associate deputy attorney general.
+Emily Loeb ’09, formerly a partner at Jenner & Block, serves in the US Justice Department as associate deputy attorney general.
 A former associate counsel in the White House Counsel’s Office, Loeb co-chaired Jenner’s government controversies and public policy litigation practice.

-Anne Milgram ’96, professor of practice and distinguished scholar in residence at NYU Law, has been nominated as administrator of the Drug Enforcement Administration of the US Department of Justice.
+Anne Milgram ’96, formerly professor of practice and distinguished scholar in residence at NYU Law, is administrator of the Drug Enforcement Administration of the US Department of Justice.
 A former state and federal prosecutor, Milgram served as New Jersey’s attorney general from 2007 to 2010.

-Lisa Monaco, distinguished senior fellow at the Reiss Center on Law and Security and adjunct professor of law, has been confirmed by the US Senate as deputy attorney general in the US Department of Justice.
+Lisa Monaco, formerly a distinguished senior fellow at the Reiss Center on Law and Security and adjunct professor of law, is deputy attorney general in the US Department of Justice.
 Monaco served in the Obama White House as assistant to the president for homeland security and counterterrorism; previously she worked as a prosecutor and in senior management positions in the Justice Department and the Federal Bureau of Investigation.

-Trevor Morrison, Dean of NYU Law and Eric M. and Laurie B. Roth Professor of Law, has been named to the Presidential Commission on the Supreme Court of the United States.
+Trevor Morrison, Dean of NYU Law and Eric M. and Laurie B. Roth Professor of Law, serves on the Presidential Commission on the Supreme Court of the United States.
 A former law clerk to Justice Ruth Bader Ginsburg, Morrison previously held faculty appointments at Cornell Law School and Columbia Law School, and served as associate White House counsel.

-Richard Pildes, Sudler Family Professor of Constitutional Law, has been named to the Presidential Commission on the Supreme Court of the United States.
+Richard Pildes, Sudler Family Professor of Constitutional Law, serves on the Presidential Commission on the Supreme Court of the United States.
 A former law clerk to Justice Thurgood Marshall, Pildes established the law of democracy as a field of study in law schools through his scholarship on the political process, including his casebooks, The Law of Democracy and When Elections Go Bad.

 Michael Posada ’12, senior counsel for labor and employment for the Biden-Harris campaign and a former counsel at WilmerHale, was named associate counsel in the White House Counsel’s Office.
 Posada served as a law clerk for Judge Analisa Torres of the US District Court for the Southern District of New York and Judge Margaret Ryan of the US Court of Appeals for the Armed Forces.